 There are several major ways that one can participate in the SCMS conference.

 Deliver a paper.
 Papers are formal presentations of original research that are either read or delivered.
 Papers are expected to be original research.
 This may be the exploration of a previously unresearched topic, or the reevaluation of existing work in light of new evidence or methodologies.
 Papers are often -- but not always -- portions of book chapters, dissertations, or scholarly articles.
 Paper proposals are judged on their potential contribution to the field of Cinema and Media Studies.

-How many times may I participate in panels and workshops?
+How many times may I participate in panels, workshops, or roundtables?

-Members may serve in only ONE role during the conference, such as participating in a workshop OR giving a paper on a panel.
-You may chair the panel or workshop in which you participate but may not serve as chair or respondent on another panel.
-(The exception is for invitations to participate in special events, such as the plenary session.)
+Members may serve in only ONE role during the conference, such as participating in a workshop or roundtable OR giving a paper on a panel.
+You may chair the panel, workshop, or roundtable in which you participate but may not serve as chair or respondent on another panel.
 This allows a maximum number of members to participate in the annual conference.

-May I serve as chair of more than one panel or workshop?
+May I serve as chair of more than one panel, workshop, or roundtable?

-No. Please give others the opportunity to chair by proposing only a single panel or workshop in which you act as chair.
+No. Please give others the opportunity to chair by proposing only a single panel, workshop, or roundtable in which you act as chair.

 How many papers may I propose for one SCMS conference?

 You may propose only one paper for the conference.
 That paper can either be proposed as part of a pre-constituted panel or as part of the open call.
 You cannot propose the same paper on both a panel and as part of the open call.
 You must choose whether you would like your paper to be part of a pre-constituted panel, or if you want to propose it as part of the open call.